What is DACA? A look at immigrant program Trump is ending

 DACA was created by President Barack Obama in 2012 after intense pressure from immigrant advocates who wanted protections for the young immigrants who were mostly raised in the U.S. but lacked legal status.

-The program protects them from deportation — granting them a two-year reprieve that can be extended and by issuing them a work permit and a social security number.
+The program protects them from deportation — granting a two-year reprieve that can be extended and by issuing a work permit and a Social Security number.

-DACA recipients must have no criminal record, proof they were brought to the U.S. before age 16 and be under 31 when the program was launched but at least 15 years old when applying.
+DACA recipients must meet several requirements, including having no criminal record.
+Immigrants who are accepted into the program and later get arrested face deportation to their home country.

+They also must have been 30 or younger when the program was launched and brought to the U.S. before age 16.

-The application cost is nearly $500 and permits must be renewed every two years.
-The application and renewal process take several weeks.
+The application cost is nearly $500, and permits must be renewed every two years.
+The application and renewal process take several weeks, and many immigrants hire lawyers to help navigate the process.

-DACA does not give beneficiaries legal U.S. residency.
-Recipients get temporary reprieves from deportation and permission to temporarily work.
+DACA does not give beneficiaries legal U.S. residency; they are simply given a reprieve from deportation while being allowed to legally work.

+The overwhelming majority of DACA recipients are from Mexico.
+One in four of them live in California.

 WHY DACA?

-Frustration grew during the Obama administration over repeated failures to pass the "Dream Act," which would have provided a path to legal U.S. citizenship for the young immigrants who ended up becoming DACA beneficiaries and became known as "dreamers."
+Frustration grew during the Obama administration over repeated failures to pass the "Dream Act," which would have provided a path to legal U.S. citizenship for young immigrants brought to the country as children.

 The last major attempt to pass the legislation was in 2011.